Why Puebla is so much more than a day trip from Mexico City

 Within Mexico, Puebla has a reputation for strong religious roots.
 The Spanish built the city at the intersection of two rivers and dubbed it their new Jerusalem, and there seems to be a stunning church on every corner.
 Locals will tell you there are 365 -- one for every day of the year.

-And while September 16, Mexican Independence Day, is a big deal throughout the country, it's a particularly big one in Puebla, as the famous battle where the Spanish were defeated took place here.
+And Puebla is the city attached to Cinco de Mayo, when the Mexican army defeated French forces on May 5, 1862 in the Battle of Puebla.
 All that and Puebla's city center is a UNESCO World Heritage site, too.
 Talk about crossing a lot off your list at once.

 What to do